ethereum/consensus-specs/specs/networking/p2p-interface.md

 We compress on the wire to achieve smaller payloads per-message, which, in aggregate, result in higher efficiency, better utilisation of available bandwidth, and overall reduction in network-wide traffic overhead.

-At this time, libp2p does not have an out-of-the-box compression feature that can be dynamically negotiated and layered atop connections and streams, but this will be raised in the libp2p community for consideration.
+At this time, libp2p does not have an out-of-the-box compression feature that can be dynamically negotiated and layered atop connections and streams, but is [being considered](https://github.com/libp2p/libp2p/issues/81).

 This is a non-trivial feature because the behaviour of network IO loops, kernel buffers, chunking, packet fragmentation, amongst others, need to be taken into account. libp2p streams are unbounded streams, whereas compression algorithms work best on bounded byte streams of which we have some prior knowledge.